 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since it opened more than 50 years ago.
 St. Jude is working to drive the overall survival rate for childhood cancer to more than 90%, and we won’t stop until no child dies from cancer.

-At St. Jude, Tammy’s treatment will include 33 rounds of proton therapy and four rounds of chemotherapy.
-Remarkably, at his young age, Tammy has gone through most of his proton therapy treatments without sedation.
-His St. Jude Child Life specialists saw this potential in him and worked with him to make it a reality.
+At St. Jude, Tammy’s treatment included 33 rounds of proton therapy and four rounds of chemotherapy.
+His Child Life specialists realized early in his treatment that Tammy had the potential to undergo his proton radiation treatments without sedation, and they worked with him to make this a reality.

 St. Jude patient Tammy with his sister and cousins